How I Treated My PCOS Symptoms Naturally With Holistic Practices

 I am now 24 years old and have stuck to this new lifestyle.
 This means clean eating, exercising (yoga, walking my two dogs, and Pilates), using natural beauty products, and paying attention to my body.

 As a certified health and wellness coach, I'm passionate about helping other people increase their quality of life too.
-So I'm sharing a few of the changes that I found very helpful on my journey to health:
+So I'm sharing a few of the natural PCOS remedies that I found very helpful on my journey to health:

 1. I drank an apple cider vinegar tonic every morning.